Gang of Four (band): Legacy

 Gang of Four influenced a number of successful alternative acts throughout the 1980s and 1990s.
 R.E.M. frontman Michael Stipe cites Gang of Four as one of his band's chief influences; Flea of the Red Hot Chili Peppers has stated that Gang of Four were the single most important influence on his band's early music.
 Kurt Cobain, who has stated that Nirvana started as "a Gang of Four and Scratch Acid ripoff", ranked Entertainment!
 13th on the list of his 50 favourite albums in his journal.
-Buzz Osborne of Melvins has listed Solid Gold as one of his favorite albums, adding that "I think that was a massive influence on our band – much more so than people think actually.
+Buzz Osborne of Melvins has listed Solid Gold as one of his favourite albums, adding that "I think that was a massive influence on our band – much more so than people think actually.
 Certainly, on our second record, Ozma.
 That was one of the main records we were listening to and one that probably influenced it more than most.
 I’ve never not listened to that record."

 Andy Kellman, writing in AllMusic, argued that Gang of Four's "germs of influence" can be found in many rap metal groups "not in touch with their ancestry enough to realize it".

 Other bands that have cited Gang of Four as an influence include Helmet, Band of Susans, Mission of Burma, and Saccharine Trust.